 Conclusion: Individuals may be at greater risk for adverse consequences of poor nutrition because of the patterns in local food availability, which may constrain the success of nutrition promotion efforts.
 Efforts to decrease the local availability of unhealthy foods as well as programs to help consumers identify strategies for obtaining healthy meals at fast food outlets may improve health outcomes.

-Kruger, D.J., French-Turner, T.M., & Brownlee, S. (in press).
+Kruger, D.J., French-Turner, T.M., & Brownlee, S. (2013).
 Genesee County REACH windshield tours: Enhancing health professionals understanding of community conditions that influence infant mortality.
-Journal of Primary Prevention.
+Journal of Primary Prevention, 34, 163-172.

 The Genesee County Racial and Ethnic Approaches to Community Health (REACH) program is a community-based program designed to reduce African American infant mortality rates in Flint, Michigan.
 Genesee County REACH activities address three core themes: fostering community mobilization, reducing racism, and enhancing the maternal infant health care system.
 The REACH Community Action Plan was generated using a community based participatory approach, and is based on a socio-ecological model with interventions focused at the individual, organizational, health system, and community levels.
 Genesee County REACH's Community Windshield Tours were developed to raise awareness of social and environmental barriers to health promotion among health care system staff in Flint, Michigan.
 These tours provide a close-up examination of the community's environmental conditions and the experiences of mothers, children, and families at risk for poor birth outcomes.
 In this article, we report our findings from pre-/post-tour surveys, as well as long-term follow-up surveys, to assess the impact of this REACH activity on participants' knowledge and beliefs about Genesee County residents, and to determine any resultant individual, policy, system, or environmental changes.
 We used t tests to compare participants' responses before and after the tours.
 We found that several individual- and systems-level changes have resulted from these tours, reflecting greater cultural sensitivity and increased understanding of patients' circumstances.
 African American infant mortality rates in Genesee County declined to a historic lowin 2005, and they remain lower than in previous years.
 Although REACH coalition partners recognize that this reduction cannot be attributed to a single intervention or activity, REACH activities such as the Community Windshield Tours addressingmultiple levels of the socio-ecologicalmodel may have had a synergistic effect.